-In 2010 the World Health Organization (WHO) has incorporated in the benchmarks for training in Osteopathy, visceral techniques (WHO, 2010).
-In the past years it has been estimated that, among all patients who receive osteopathic treatment, the number of those patients receiving visceral treatments widely varies, 1-95 % (GOSC, 2011).
+In 2010 the World Health Organization (WHO) incorporated visceral techniques in the benchmarks for training in Osteopathy (WHO, 2010).
+In the past years, it has been estimated that, among all patients who receive osteopathic medicine treatment, the number of those patients receiving visceral treatments widely varies, 1-95 % (GOSC, 2011).

-Mobility of an organ is considered as the movement that the organ can do based on his anatomical attachments, and Motility of an organ considered as the intrinsic rhythm of itself (Hebgen, 2010).
-These two kind of movement seamlessly reconnect to one the principals of osteopathy, the interaction between structure and function.
-Furthermore, is fundamental to keep in consideration the interaction between natural movements of the abdominal viscera and breathing patterns.
+Mobility of an organ is considered as the movement that the organ can do based on its anatomical attachments, and Motility of an organ considered as the intrinsic rhythm of itself (Hebgen, 2010).
+These two kinds of movement seamlessly reconnect to one to the principles of osteopathy, the interaction between structure and function.
+Furthermore, is fundamental to keep into consideration the interaction between natural movements of the abdominal viscera and breathing patterns.

 It is debated that these movements could be compared to the same way as an articulation moves (Barral et al. 2004).
 It is also claimed that dysfunction of the viscera, given the structural interdependence with the somatic system, can maintain, increase or even trigger musculoskeletal dysfunction such as lower back pain or gastrointestinal complaints such as Irritable Bowel Syndrome (IBS) (Barral et al. 2004).
-As such, in some cases, the treatment of the viscera and somatic structures is necessary for return to optimum function and health.
+As such, in some cases, the treatment of the viscera and somatic structures is necessary for a return to optimum function and health.

 An additional piece of research that can be highlighted is the one conduct by Tozzi et al. (2012).
-In this research the authors analysed and compared the relationships between asymptomatic and symptomatic low back pain patients, and their association with kidneys mobility scores.
+In this research, the authors analysed and compared the relationships between asymptomatic and symptomatic low back pain patients, and their association with kidneys mobility scores.
 Furthermore, the authors evaluated the effects of visceral osteopathic treatment on renal mobility and its relationship with lower back pain.
-The results reported a significant correlation between decrease kidney mobility and lower back pain.
+The results reported a significant correlation between decreased kidney mobility and lower back pain.
 Additionally, visceral osteopathic treatment was shown to have a positive effect on kidney mobility and therefore affecting patients low back pain perception.

-Visceral Osteopathy explained
+Visceral Osteopathy Explained

 When an episode of back pain occurs, frequently we address this problem to the structures of the spine.
-However it is common that these problems originate from situations involving the abdominal, thoracic and/or pelvic viscera.
+However, it is common that these problems originate from situations involving the abdominal, thoracic and/or pelvic viscera.

 This process can also work in the opposite way.
 If a patient complains of intestine discomfort, the “primary dysfunction” could be the lower back, therefore the osteopath by working on the vertebral column could achieve a remission of the intestine symptomology.

-Types of techniques used
+Types of Techniques Used

 Most of the techniques used in visceral practice are functional techniques (Parsons et al. 2005).
-These techniques work by balancing tissue tensions (muscular, ligamentous etc.) (Hebgen, 2010).
-Furthermore the type of techniques and treatment plans will vary between patients, depending on their presentation.
+These techniques work by balancing tissue tensions (muscular, ligamentous, etc.) (Hebgen, 2010).
+Furthermore, the type of techniques and treatment plans will vary between patients, depending on their presentation.